Train

 April 2025 — An illuminated MBTA roundel mounted beneath a streetscape, marking an entrance to Boston’s subway system.
 The simple black “T” inside a white circle has been used in various forms since the mid-20th century and became the unified symbol of the MBTA in the 1960s, replacing a mix of earlier streetcar and rapid-transit branding.
 Designed for quick recognition in dense urban conditions, the sign’s placement below street level reflects how much of Boston’s transit infrastructure is woven directly into older masonry buildings and narrow rights-of-way.
 The weathered lightbox and surrounding stonework show decades of exposure, maintenance, and adaptation as the system has evolved while keeping its most recognizable identifier largely unchanged.

-Haymarket Station, Orange Line Platform
+Haymarket Station Orange Line Platform, Boston

-Haymarket Station, Orange Line Platform
+Haymarket Station Orange Line Platform, Boston

 April 2025 — Haymarket Station in downtown Boston, one of the oldest transit locations in the city, serving riders since the late 19th century in various forms.
 The current underground station opened in 1971 as part of the MBTA’s modernization of the Orange Line, replacing earlier elevated structures that once ran through the area.
 The station sits at the edge of the historic Haymarket district, long associated with public markets and transportation links between downtown and Boston’s North End.
 The cylindrical steel columns and low-ceilinged platforms reflect mid-20th-century transit design, while the signage and lighting document decades of incremental updates to keep the station functional within one of the system’s busiest transfer points.

-North Station Platform Signage, MBTA Boston
+North Station Transit Map, Boston

-North Station Platform Signage, MBTA Boston
+North Station Transit Map, Boston

 April 2025 — Interior signage at North Station, one of Boston’s oldest and most complex transit hubs.
 The station sits beneath TD Garden and serves as a major interchange between the MBTA Orange Line, Green Line (north branches), Amtrak Downeaster, and MBTA Commuter Rail.
 The current underground rapid-transit facilities date largely to the late 20th-century rebuilds, following the demolition of the original above-ground North Station headhouse in the 1920s and subsequent reconstructions tied to Boston’s evolving rail network.
 The platform wayfinding reflects this layered role: subway lines, regional rail, and intercity service are all integrated into a single information system.
 Electronic arrival boards and map panels emphasize transfer efficiency in a station that functions as the northern rail gateway to downtown Boston and the broader New England rail network.

-State Street Station Fare Control, Boston
+State Street Station fare gates, Boston

-State Street Station Fare Control, Boston
+State Street Station fare gates, Boston

 April 2025 — The entrance and fare control area at State Street Station, a key interchange in downtown Boston where the Orange Line and Blue Line intersect.
 The station opened in 1908 as part of the Washington Street Tunnel and remains one of the MBTA’s oldest continuously operating rapid transit facilities.
 Brick flooring, steel columns, and low ceilings reflect early 20th-century subway construction, while modern fare gates and electronic arrival boards show later upgrades layered onto the original structure.
 The signage directing riders to Oak Grove, Forest Hills, and Wonderland highlights the station’s role as a transfer point connecting North Shore riders, downtown commuters, and the broader MBTA network.